Super Simple Serverless eCommerce

 Here we have our fully functioning (pun intended) Lambda function that can create checkout URLs to allow users to buy our products.

-A preview of our eCommerce store.
-Those are our stickers we give away at developer conferences.A preview of our eCommerce store.
-Those are our stickers we give away at developer conferences.
+A preview of our serverless eCommerce store.
+These are our stickers we give away at developer conferences.A preview of our serverless eCommerce store.
+These are our stickers we give away at developer conferences.

 Serverless Misunderstandings

-There seems to be widespread misunderstanding around serverless computing and what it is comprised of.
-Is it pay per invocation?
+There seems to be widespread misunderstanding around serverless computing: Is it pay per invocation?
 Pay per Mb/s of memory?
 Just like Node, serverless is suffering a bit from the same desire to “do all the things.”
 True, it’s a new technology that needs to be explored, but a lot of weird uses are cropping up that come across as anti-patterns (in my opinion).
 Node was and is known for being really bad at handling CPU-intensive tasks due to its single-threaded nature, and the same goes for using serverless for user facing interactions or APIs.
 Users expect things to be responsive, and cold starts kill the expected responsiveness.
-You can certainly try circumvent this by keeping your functions warm as a solution to this, but smells like an anti-pattern.
-The whole benefit of serverless is to not have to be as concerned with your infrastructure, yet people are writing more code to modify their infrastructure’s behavior that they don’t really have control over.
+You can certainly try to circumvent this by keeping your functions warm as a solution to this, but that smells like an anti-pattern.
+The whole benefit of serverless eCommerce is to not have to be as concerned with your infrastructure, yet people are writing more code to modify their infrastructure’s behavior that they don’t really have control over.

 If you plan to use serverless for user-facing applications, look carefully at your user traffic patterns to your endpoints, since that would play heavily into overall user experience.
 A constant amount of traffic would be relatively fine — functions would stay warm and a very small percentage of users would be impacted by a slow response — but if you have particularly spiky traffic, the user experience will suffer as your platform provider is spinning up additional instances of your function to service your traffic.